TSnake41/raylib-lua/README.md

     "args": [ "main.lua OR ${file} OR WHATEVER" ]
 }
 ```
-This debugger doesn't support pausing, you need to place a breakpoint before executing
+This debugger doesn't support pausing at arbitrary unspecified points.
+You will need to place a breakpoint before executing your code
-to get a actual debug, otherwise, a error needs to be thrown in the application to get the debugging.
+to get an actual steppable debug working.
+Otherwise, an error will need to be thrown in the application to get the debugging to trigger.

-This debugger has a significant overhead, expect a performance loss in intensive projects.
+This debugger has significant overhead, expect a potentially large performance loss in intensive projects if you use it.

 ### Other bindings